 - In the Maillard reactions, the reducing sugars react with the amino acids, and a series of chemical and biological reactions occur.
 The Maillard reaction is the process in which amines react with the reducing sugars resulting in the browning of the food.
 The reaction normally occurs when either the food is left at room temperature for a long period or is heated.
 The browning of food can be often seen on the crust of the bread or the skin of roasted dietary items.
 Similarly, the aroma smelled in coffee, bread, chocolate, and baked item is due to the contribution of the Maillard reaction.

 - The reducing sugars produce mutarotation and form osazones.

 What is reduction?
 The loss of electrons during a reaction of a molecule is called oxidation while the gain of single or multiple electrons is called reduction.
-The oxidation and reduction reactions (also called redox reactions) are the chemical reactions in which the oxidation number of the chemical species that are taking part in the reaction changes.
+The oxidation and reduction reactions (also called redox reactions) are chemical reactions in which the oxidation number of the chemical species that are taking part in the reaction changes.
 The redox processes are the wide range of reactions that include the majority of the chemical and biological processes taking part around us.
-Rusting and dissolution of the metals, browning of the fruits, fire reactions, respiration and the process of photosynthesis are all oxidation-reduction processes.
+Rusting and dissolution of the metals, browning of the fruits, fire reactions, respiration, and the process of photosynthesis are all oxidation-reduction processes.

 The redox reactions involve the transfer of hydrogen, oxygen, or electrons where two very important characteristics are common in all three reactions.
 Firstly, they are “coupled”, which means that in any oxidation reaction, there is a sideway reduction reaction.
 Secondly, they always involve a net chemical change where new substituents are formed by the reaction of reactants.
 The examples of all three forms of chemical reaction have been elaborated on below.
 (Ref.
 3)